bostrom/text-to-image/README.md

 A library for generating an image data URI representing an image containing the text of your choice.

-Originally part of a Twitter bot for publishing tweets longer than 140 characters, the generator takes a string and an optional configuration object as parameters and returns a [promise](http://bluebirdjs.com/docs/why-promises.html) that will resolve to a image data URI (```data:image/png;base64,iVBORw0KGgoAAAA...```)
+Originally part of a Twitter bot for publishing tweets longer than 140 characters, the generator takes a string and an optional configuration object as parameters and returns a [promise](http://bluebirdjs.com/docs/why-promises.html) that will resolve to a image data URI (`data:image/png;base64,iVBORw0KGgoAAAA...`)

 ## Installation

-    npm install text-to-image     // --save to add it as dependency in your package.json
+    npm i text-to-image

 Note that text-to-image uses [node-canvas](https://github.com/Automattic/node-canvas) to generate images.
 For text-to-image to install, you might have to fulfill the [installation requirements for node-canvas](https://github.com/Automattic/node-canvas#installation).
 Please refer to their documentation for instructions.